buddemat/ds-object-detection-urban-environment/README.md

 1. An exploratory data analysis has been done using the notebook `Exploratory Data Analysis.ipynb`.
 See [discussion below](#dataset-analysis) for the results.

-1. Models have been trained using a set of config files, and bash and python scripts.
+1. Models can be trained using a set of config files, and bash and python scripts.

 1. An exploratory augmentation notebook visualizes the configured augmentations.

-1. TODO animation
+1. Models can be exported and animations can be rendered using these stored models.

 This repository has both the necessary code to reproduce these steps in the Udacity classroom workspace, as well as [a detailed discussion of their previous execution at the end of this file](#dataset).